FY 2018-2019 Annual Report

 GOAL – TO IMPROVE CAMPAIGN FINANCE LAWS AND RULES TO INCREASE TRANSPARENCY, COMPLIANCE, AND ENSURE THE INTEGRITY OF THE CAMPAIGN FINANCE PROCESS.

 - Review existing laws as well as propose and submit legislation as needed.
-For the 2018 Legislative Session, the Commission submitted six (6) bills to the President of the Senate and the Speaker of the House for introduction, of which two (2) were signed into law and went into effect on July 1, 2018.
-They are:
+For the 2019 Legislative Session, the Commission submitted five (5) bills to the President of the Senate and the Speaker of the House for introduction, of which two (2) were signed into law and went in to effect on July 1, 2019.
+The bills that passed were:

 H.B.
-1656 / S.B.
-2151 – Amends HRS §11-410 by raising the amount of the fine that can be assessed against a Super PAC (that receives at least one contribution of more than $10,000 from one person or has made expenditures of more than $10,000 in aggregate, in an election period) from $1,000 to $5,000 and to permit the fine to be up to three times the amount of the unlawful contribution or expenditure.
-Also, allows the Commission to order that a fine assessed against a noncandidate committee, or any portion thereof, be paid from the personal funds of the officers of the noncandidate committee.
+162 / S.B.
+137 – Amends HRS §11-410 by raising the amount of fine that can be assessed against a Super PAC (that has received or spent more than $10,000 in an election period) from $1,000 to $5,000 and to permit the fine to be up to three times the amount of the unlawful contribution or expenditure.
+Also, allows the Commission to order that the payment of the fine assessed against a noncandidate committee, or any portion, be paid from the personal funds of an officer of the noncandidate committee.

 o Review existing rules and procedures as well as propose administrative rules as needed.
 There were no changes to the Commission’s administrative rules and procedures during this fiscal year.

 GOAL – TO PROVIDE TRAINING, EDUCATION, AND ACCESS TO COMMITTEES FOR PURPOSES OF COMPLIANCE WITH, AND INCREASING AWARENESS OF, CAMPAIGN FINANCE LAWS AND RULES.